SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var b : String = "Hello"
     // b : String = "Hello"

-The colon in the declaration means *“…that is…”*, so this can be read as:
+The colon in the declaration means *“…that is a…”*, so this can be read as:

     Declare a variable called ``b`` that is a ``String``, and give it an initial value of ``"Hello"``.

-You can use pretty much :term:`any character you like` in a variable name:
+You can use pretty much :term:`any character you like` in a variable name, including `Unicode <http://en.wikipedia.org/wiki/Unicode>`_ characters:

 .. glossary::